Mindinventory/Catalyst-With-Apple-Sign-In/README.md

 # Catalyst-With-Apple-Sign-In
-This "Mac Catalyst With Apple Sign In" Demo is very simple &amp; easy to understand about How to developer Catalyst app and sign with Apple.
+This "Catalyst With Apple Sign In" Demo is very simple &amp; easy to understand about How to developer Catalyst app and sign with Apple.
 This demo includes Login screen, sign with apple and home screen.

 ![image](/Media/Home.png)